openTdataCH/netexRealisationGuideSwitzerland/docs/05_frames.md

 * VehicleScheduleFrame: NOT TO BE USED	VEHICLE SCHEDULEs: BLOCKs and BLOCK PARTs
 * DriverScheduleFrame: NOT TO BE USED	DRIVER SCHEDULESs: DuTies and DUTY plans.
 * FareFrame: NOT TO BE USED	Fare related elements: TARIFF STRUCTUREs, FARE PRODUCTs, FARE PRICEs, etc.

+# The main structure and the needed schemas
+TBD: 4.1

+# The CompositeFrame
+Tbd : 3.13